Dog: Beds Clothes Ramps Remedies Sweaters Toys Treadmills

 |Chili's crocheted collar fits right over her regular one

 - The underlying collar pattern featured in the photos on this page consists of five to seven rows of single crochet*.

 - Simply start with the number of stitches needed based on your dog's measurements and your crocheting gauge.

-* Single crochet creates a fairly flat, dense pattern.
+* Single crochet creates fairly flat, dense crochet dog collar patterns.
 The regularly spaced holes make it easy to keep track so you can weave in many many different designs.

 Instructions for the Basic Collar Pattern

 - Cast on the desired number of stitches and turn.